ElasticSketch/ElasticSketch/README.md

   - `OVS`: Elastic sketch implemented on OVS
 - more details can be found in above directories

+## Requirements
+- SIMD instructions are used in Elastic sketch to achieve higher speed, so the CPU must support SSE2 instruction set.
+- g++

 ## How to make
 - cd `./src`
 - `$ make`